 Popcorn

 Popcorn is a popular snack, but it can be challenging to eat when you have dentures.
-If a kernel becomes stick beneath your dentures, it can cause significant irritation.
-As you adjust to your dentures, popcorn shouldn’t be your go-to-snack.
+If a kernel becomes stuck beneath your dentures, it can cause significant irritation.
+As you adjust to your dentures, popcorn shouldn’t be your go-to snack.

 About the Practice

 At CityLine Dental Center, Dr. Melody Stampe and Dr. Tamara Gater work together to treat patients in the Richardson community.
-With their combined experience and expertise, patients can get pretty much anything they need under one roof.
+With their combined experience and expertise, patients can get pretty much anything they need under one roof, including tooth replacement solutions like dentures.
 To learn more about dentures or to schedule a consultation, visit their website or call (972) 231-9499.